-- Homework 5 is released and is due on Sunday, May 1st at 11:59PM. - and on the course website. - Please try and attend in-person if you are able to!
+- Homework 5 is released and is due on Sunday, May 1st at 11:59PM. - Homework 3 is graded!
+Make sure to look at the solutions, posted on Slack and on the course website. - Please try and attend in-person if you are able to!